creamjiang/sync-android/doc/query.md

 Indexing of array fields is supported.
 See "Array fields" below for the indexing and querying semantics.

+#### Restrictions

+- A dollar sign (`$`) cannot be the first character of any field name.
+This is because, when querying, a dollar sign tells the query engine to handle the object as a query operator and not a field.
+- A field with a name that contains a period (`.`) cannot be indexed.
+This is because using dot notation tells the query engine to index a sub-object when creating an index.

 ### Querying syntax

 Query documents are `Map` objects that use the [Cloudant Query `selector`][sel]